-Workers must inform all clients at the time of a name change for any reason that the current card will be deactivated and they must plan for this benefit inaccessibility if there is not an authorized cardholder who can access benefits during this time.
+Workers must inform all clients at the time of a change in payee that the current card will be deactivated and they must plan for this benefit inaccessibility if there is not an authorized cardholder who can access benefits during this time.
 The Worker may delay the entry of the change to give the client time to access enough benefits to provide for the AG until the new card is received.

 For EBT, changes in the payee, address and authorized cardholder can be made immediately since files are sent to the vendor overnight and changes are not restricted to RAPIDS deadlines.
+Although the demographic change is sent and updated by EBT, a new card is only issued when the Worker specifically requests a card on AIRQ.